alexbwheeler/alexbwheeler.github.io/_posts/2020-01-30-my-fault-cover-art.md

 ![UFO Inspiration](/images/blog/post7/ufo-inspo.jpg)

 I started the cover with a photo of [C47eb](https://open.spotify.com/artist/7ikcvK3cd6JrXFfyVMwbHV)  and a general direction, and the rest was up to me.
-For most project I work on I get my images from [UnSplash.com](https://unsplash.com/) because of the quality of the photography and the CC copyright policy.
+For most projects I work on I get my images from [UnSplash](https://unsplash.com/) because of the quality of the photography and the CC copyright policy.
 That was the case for this project as well.